ChristianSauer/CourseraCourse03Assignment/README.md

 ###How to create the tidy dataset###

 To (re)create the tidy dataset, please run the run_analysis.R file from this repository.
-It will perform the following steps:
+(Simply execute all code in the file) It will perform the following steps:

 1. Creating a data directory in the current working directory (Note: if you want to download the data in a specific folder, please uncomment the setwd() function at the top of the file and enter the desired path)
 2. Downloading the data from the Coursera downloading link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip